Knot Categorification from Mirror Symmetry, Part II: Lagrangians: The Equivariant Mirror

 \subsection{The core}

 The ordinary mirror of ${\cal X}$, which we will call ${\cal Y}$, is another holomorphic-symplectic manifold.
 To a rough first approximation ${\cal Y}$ is a hyper-Kahler rotation of ${\cal X}$.
 As ${\cal X}$ has only Kahler and no complex structure moduli, due to ${\rm T}$-equivariance we impose, ${\cal Y}$ has only complex and no Kahler moduli turned on.
-The precise statement is significantly more subtle, and since it will not be needed in this paper, we leave it for appendix B.
+The precise statement is in appendix B and \cite{ADZ}.